 Where can I find a list of exams that are performed at Akumin centers?

->

-> Akumin performs over 49 types of imaging exams at its centers.
-For a full list and a brief description of each procedure, please visit this page.
+Akumin performs several types of imaging exams at its centers.
+For a full list and a brief description of each exam, please visit this page.

->

-> Do you offer Open MRI or Upright Open MRI?
+Do you offer Open MRI or Upright Open MRI?

 A radiologist will look at and interpret your scans.
 He or she will then write up and send a radiology report detailing the results to your doctor, who will then share the main findings with you and talk to you about your next steps.